PSHE / HRE

-Our PSHE education programme promotes the school values of Respect- responsibility, friendship, appreciation and listening.
+Our PSHE education programme promotes the school values of Respect, Self Belief, Resilience and Active and Healthy.

-All teaching staff will use a scheme of work called 1 Decision, which builds on prior knowledge each year and allows children time to deepen understanding on different subjects within the PSHE curriculum.
+All teaching staff will incorporate a scheme of work called 1 Decision into their plans, which builds on prior knowledge each year and allows children time to deepen understanding on different subjects within the PSHE curriculum.

 Our HRE (health and relationship education) programme is an integral part of our whole school PSHE education provision.
-We will ensure HRE is matched to the needs of our pupils by regularly reviewing the objectives and activities set, highlighting needs and assessing each child individually Our HRE programme will be taught through a range of teaching methods and interactive activities.
+AS previously stated, we will ensure HRE is matched to the needs of our pupils by regularly reviewing the objectives and activities set, highlighting needs and assessing each child individually Our HRE programme will be taught through a range of teaching methods and interactive activities.

 More information about the National Guidelines regarding HRE from the Department for Education can be found here-

-DFE guidelines for RSE (RSE relating to Relationships and Sex Educations, with the Sex Education being non-statutory in the new curriculum)
+DFE guidelines for HRE (HRE relating to Health and Relationships Education, with the Sex Education element being non-statutory in the new curriculum)

 If you would like more information about the new 1decision curriculum, please visit this website-